 Family Friendly Hiking

 The hike was perfect for families, not too long or strenuous.
 I did the whole thing with Ever in the Ergo carrier.
 Wear hats and sunscreen and bring lots of water in the summer months.
 There isn’t a lot of shade on the hike.
+(This slot canyon hike is currently closed due to Covid.
+Many of the trails on reservation land are still closed, so be sure to check before you go!)

 Santa Fe with Children